ReadsKe/bank-transaction-filter/README.md

 2. Enter the transaction and it will filter automatically

 ## Known Bugs
-The app does not reload when a new transaction is added.
 No other no known bugs

 ## Technologies used